 The hike reaches Indian Grave Gap at 2.5 miles, crossing a gravel road.
 The AT climbs from Indian Grave Gap, ascending through a lush forest filled with moss, the pungent scent of leafy galax, and dense mountain laurel groves.

 From here, it’s a nearly continuous ascent to Tray Mountain.
 The Appalachian Trail crosses a small spring at 3.2 miles just before crossing the gravel-paved Tray Mountain Road.
-The hike passes a small campsite at 3.3 miles and tunnels through a dense mountain laurel canopy before reaching a wide, grassy glen at 3.5 miles.
-Nicknamed the ‘Cheese Factory’, the glen is a prime Appalachian Trail campsite, loved for its ample, wide, grassy tent sites and a nearby spring.
-It’s the historic site of a dairy from the 1800s, though little evidence of the actual cheese factory remains.
+The hike passes a small campsite at 3.3 miles and tunnels through a dense mountain laurel canopy before reaching a broad, grassy glen at 3.5 miles.
+Nicknamed the ‘Cheese Factory,’ the glen is a prime Appalachian Trail campsite, loved for its ample grassy tent sites and a nearby spring.
+It’s the historic site of a dairy from the 1800s, though little evidence of the original cheese factory remains.

 The AT continues its climb, switching back through a lush, green forest filled with tall wildflowers.
 The hike passes a wide rock slab at 4 miles, catching the first views of nearby Tray Mountain from the rock overlook.
 There’s an on-trail campsite here as well, offering some spectacular morning views.